 The Hershey Company is partnering with Global Nomads to channel young people’s innate comfort with technology to bridge divides, practice empathy, strengthen well-being and lead the way to a kinder, healthier future.

-For five years and counting, PhotoWings has been an educational partner in supporting the integration of photography and visual storytelling in Global Nomads’ Campfire programming.
+For five years and counting, PhotoWings has been an educational partner in supporting the integration of photography and visual storytelling in Global Nomads’ programming.

 Since 1998, Poly has been the connecting force behind some incredible moments in GNG’s history.
 The global communications company has powered GNG programs, connecting youth from all over the world together in conversation.